kyma-project/kyma/docs/migration-guide-2.5-2.6.md

 3. After setting up your configuration in the Telemetry component, you don't need the old override values anymore, so you can delete the obsolete Fluent Bit resources.

-4. Delete the affected logging resources when you upgrade from Kyma 2.5 to 2.6: Either run the script [2.5-2.6-cleanup-logging-fluent-bit.sh](./assets/2.5-2.6-cleanup-logging-fluent-bit.sh) or run the commands from the script manually.
+4. Delete the affected logging resources: Either run the script [2.5-2.6-cleanup-logging-fluent-bit.sh](./assets/2.5-2.6-cleanup-logging-fluent-bit.sh) or run the commands from the script manually.